“This is what it has come to.”

 The first one is obvious: The town’s population has swelled, but heavily traveled routes – like Court Street, Halfway Pond Road, Long Pond Road, State Road, South Street, and Summer Street – have not gotten wider.
 Route 3, the only major north-south route, has been a traffic nightmare for decades.

-Then there’s the proliferation of massive trucks for everyday use, like hauling groceries from Market Basket.
+Then there’s the proliferation of massive pickup trucks for everyday use, like hauling groceries from Market Basket.
 These behemoths take up more space on already crowded streets.
 They’re hard to see over or around.
 Worse, giant trucks create a false sense of safety for their operators, which can lead to lack of vigilance.
 Truck drivers sit high off the street surface, insulated from their surroundings, removed from where the “rubber hits the road.”
-A Ford F-150 at six tons is pretty much a fortress on wheels.
-By comparison, a Honda Civic tips the scales at about three tons.
+A Ford F-150 at more than 6,000 pounds is pretty much a fortress on wheels.
+By comparison, a Honda Civic tips the scales at about 3,000 pounds.

 A third possible reason: Police may be more reluctant to pull over drivers.
 It’s a nationwide phenomenon, not endemic to Plymouth.
 In a July New York Times story, data analysis of traffic stops in major US cities showed that the onset of Covid lockdowns and restrictions in 2020 “accelerated a shift that began in many places before the pandemic, suggesting that the police have pulled back from a part of their job that has drawn especially sharp criticism.
 To many communities, traffic stops have led to racial discrimination, burdensome fines and deadly encounters — not road safety.”